sukhinlv/gtdfan/README.md

-You have to add system variable %GTDFAN_ROOT% pointing to application folder Mind slash (see example "h:/YandexDisk/JS/Projects/gtdfan")
+You have to add system variable %GTDFAN_ROOT% pointing to application folder Mind slash must be "/", not Windows "\" (see example "h:/YandexDisk/JS/Projects/gtdfan")